 Clients, bosses and colleagues all ask for them at some point.
 And you’ve stood firm before.
 But sooner or later, you’ll be swindled into the meeting room with promises of efficiency, collaboration and progress.
+Happy families, happy company.
 The reality is usually faffing, doodling and wandering down the garden path.

 It’s time for a change.
 Here are 10 steps on how to run the perfect meeting.

 What is the meeting about?
 What does ‘success’ look like?

 If you want to report on a project, then you probably have a strict plan involving a 10-minute presentation for mains and a smattering of questions for dessert.
 If the meeting is for coming up with ideas for a project, you must allow for a more free-flowing buffet-style structure.
 You have to be flexible.

 - A regular progress update so everyone can be certain that, yes, work is happening?